pimcore/pimcore/doc/Development_Documentation/21_Deployment/03_Configuration_Environments.md

 Pimcore is relying on Symfony's environments, with some extras, however all the essential information can be found in the [Symfony Docs](https://symfony.com/doc/current/configuration.html#configuration-environments)

-> Note: While Pimcore uses Symfony's DotEnv component to allow you to [configure environment variables in `.env` files](https://symfony.com/doc/current/configuration.html#configuring-environment-variables-in-env-files), sometimes (e.g. in *prod* environments) you may want to configure everything via real environment variables instead.
-In this case, you can disable loading of `.env` files by setting the `PIMCORE_SKIP_DOTENV_FILE` environment variable to a truthy value.
+> Note: Require `symfony/dotenv` in your project to use Symfony's DotEnv component to allow you to [configure environment variables in `.env` files](https://symfony.com/doc/current/configuration.html#configuring-environment-variables-in-env-files), or (e.g. in *prod* environments) you can configure everything via real environment variables.

 In addition to Symfony configurations, Pimcore also supports environment specific configs for: